zeekay/es-qrcode/README.md

 - Support for chinese, cyrillic, greek and japanese characters
 - Support for multibyte characters (like emojis :smile:)
 - Auto generates optimized segments for best data compression and smallest QR Code size

+Note: This fork only supports the browser, check out the [original project](https://github.com/solidair/node-qrcode) for server support.

 ## Installation
 Inside your project folder do: